|1. "How can something come from nothing?"||

 What if the universe were different - "tuned" differently?
-It wouldn't be like we know it, and wouldn't produce the sort of life forms that we know, but do you really know that it wouldn't produce just as much life as THIS universe?
+It wouldn't produce the sort of life forms that we see around us, but do you really know that it wouldn't produce just as much life as this universe?
 Do you really think you know enough about the various possible types of life (and about the consequences of fiddling with fundamental constants) to work that out?
-We have a hard enough time figuring out and understanding our own universe, even though it is right here under our noses available for study.
+We have a hard enough time figuring out and understanding our own universe, even though it's right here under our noses and available for study.

 Of course the universe is "just perfect" for producing us.
 Douglas Adams uses the "puddle analogy:"